HASwitchPlate/openHASP-docs/docs/integrations/home-assistant/howto.md

 Install using [HACS](https://hacs.xyz/) in one-click.
 This is the preferred and recommended method, as HACS provides a very effective way to keep the component updated and/or choose between various versions.

+!!! note "Note"
     Alternatively, you can also install it manually ([download](https://github.com/HASwitchPlate/openHASP-custom-component/archive/refs/heads/main.zip) and follow these steps):

     1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
     2. If you do not have a `custom_components` directory there, you need to create it.
     3. In the `custom_components` directory create a new folder called `openhasp`.
     4. Download _all_ the files from the `custom_components/openhasp/` directory in this repository.
     5. Place the files you downloaded in the new directory you created.
     6. Edit your `configuration.yaml` file add an entry similar to the example below.
     7. Restart Home Assistant

 !!! warning "Warning"
     You have to use component version consistently with the firmware version on your plates.
 For example, if your plates are at firmware version 0.5.x, you also need to use component version 0.5.x to ensure interoperability.
 Home Assistant will show a warning if it finds a version mismatch.
 Note that you can only have one version of the component installed at a time so a mix of plate versions cannot be deployed.